ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/fluentform/readme.txt

 12. Asset Loading Comparison with Other Plugins

 == Changelog ==

+= 6.2.12 (Date: August 10, 2026) =
+- Adds an optional MCP server that lets AI assistants work with your forms, entries, and reports, turned off by default
+- Adds a Spam option to the entry status filter on the entries list
+- Adds a notice when global captcha auto load is enabled but the keys are missing
+- Improves the Steps progress indicator so you can click it to move between steps, like Tabs
+- Improves how cookie smartcode values are handled and displayed
+- Fixes a fatal error during Stripe checkout when pushing metadata
+- Fixes Keyword-Based Restriction not blocking keywords in other alphabets, such as Cyrillic
+- Fixes http:// being added to smartcode URLs in the email editor
+- Fixes captcha fields not being added back to the form
+- Fixes the bulk action bar showing when no entries are selected
+- Fixes pagination alignment on the forms, entries, and payments lists
+- Hardens output escaping and authorization across entries, reports, integrations, and payments
+- Restricts payment bulk actions to the Manage Payments permission and revenue and payment type reports to the View Payments permission
+- Restricts Slack integration requests to Slack hosts

+= 6.2.11 (Date: August 03, 2026) =
+- Added safeguards for outdated Fluent Forms Pro installations.

+= 6.2.9 (Date: July 28, 2026) =
+- Hardens output escaping in the ff_get shortcode
+- Strengthens payment transaction reference generation for improved privacy
+- On block themes, loads public form styles only on pages that contain a form

+= 6.2.8 (Date: July 23, 2026) =
+- Fixes a stored XSS vulnerability in form submission handling

+= 6.2.7 (Date: July 16, 2026) =
+- Fixes date field restrictions configurations
+- Improves Advanced Date Configuration to support more restriction patterns: comparison operators, combined conditions, month/day/year rules, and fixed calendar dates
+- Improve Stripe API keys encryption to prevent being unusable after the site WordPress security salts change
+- Hardens the date field's inline script output against script-context injection

+= 6.2.6 (Date: July 10, 2026) =
+- Improves the Other option in conversational forms to be keyboard-activatable
+- Fixes a manager privilege escalation via a delegated WordPress role
+- Fixes a payment permission bypass letting form managers update transactions and cancel subscriptions
+- Fixes an oEmbed JSONP path-traversal XSS vulnerability
+- Fixes checkbox and radio Other option values not saving the translated label on multilingual sites
+- Fixes the Other option requiring a double-click to select in conversational radio and checkbox questions

+= 6.2.5 (Date: June 09, 2026) =
+- Improved the authorization scope for entry deletion so bulk and single deletes stay within the authorized request
+- Adds missing integrations to the addons list and global search
+- Fixes a conditional logic for empty fields could evaluate incorrectly restoring the v6.2.2 behavior
+- Fixes quiz question scores being lost on save when the settings start empty
+- Fixes a fatal error when opening the editor for a deleted form
+- Fixes duplicate field keys and broken drag-and-drop reorder in the editor advanced options
+- Fixes coupon not clearing when conditional logic hides the coupon field
+- Fixes overly long entry export URLs
+- Fixes full-URL smartcodes being double-encoded by the shortcode parser
+- Fixes submission and payment smartcodes not resolving on email/notification resend
+- Fixes scheduler temporary-file cleanup to honor the temp_file_delete_time filter

+= 6.2.4 (Date: May 25, 2026) =
+- Fixes conversational form pretty URLs rendering
+- Fixes Pretty URL toggle not persisting when disabled
+- Fixes multi-step form submit visibility and step-skip logic
+- Adds a notice when the Fluent Forms REST endpoints are unreachable so the empty form and entry lists after an upgrade are easier to diagnose

+= 6.2.3 (Date: May 21, 2026) =
+- Adds option group support for Dropdown and Multi-select fields
+- Adds pinned column support in the entries table
+- Adds new icon presets, SVG icon support, and active/inactive color options for the Ratings field
+- Adds search to the form switcher in entries
+- Improves keyboard navigation in the entries table
+- Improves accessibility for fixed columns and action buttons in entries
+- Fixes conditional logic settings not showing for custom fields in the editor
+- Fixes conditional logic not-equal check when the target field has no value
+- Fixes Name field layout when a sub-field has no label
+- Fixes text and list formatting differences between the editor and preview
+- Fixes AI form builder losing field hints for non-English prompts
+- Fixes missing submission date in Excel exports
+- Fixes garbled export filenames for forms with non-Latin titles
+- Fixes form import breaking confirmation and notification settings
+- Fixes the Find feature missing forms inside page builder popups
+- Fixes entries not sorting by actual submission date
+- Fixes form import corrupting custom CSS and JavaScript code
+- Fixes visual artifacts in the collapsed form settings sidebar
+- Fixes Global Settings sidebar collapse toggle not working on desktop
+- Fixes the Excel export option incorrectly labeled as xlsv
+- Fixes entry Next and Previous navigation breaking on sites that use a custom database table prefix
+- Fixes fatal error when a Textarea field receives an array value during submission processing
+- Fixes multi-word Google Fonts not loading in conversational forms
+- Fixes textdomain_just_in_time notice on WordPress 6.7 and later, including WP Staging staging environments
+- Fixes several strings that could not be translated on non-English admin sites
+- Fixes the Entries page label showing garbled text on German-language sites
+- Fixes confirmation redirect URL losing query-string values with encoded characters

+= 6.2.2 (Date: April 23, 2026) =
+- Adds subscription field support in payment calculations
+- Fix raw cookie values for smartcodes
+- Hardens email attachment path resolution to keep notification attachments inside allowed paths
+- Hardens predefined form payload handling and confirmation validation
+- Improves compatibility for legacy predefined field option validation
+- Improves form-scoped access for submission collection and print endpoints
+- Tightens allowed-forms scope handling for form managers
+- Ensures form settings are normalized before use
+- Fix integration activecampaign issue
+- Preserves post feed draft values on resume
+- Respects user locale in the form editor
+- Improves ACL permission checks and helper coverage for delegated and full-access flows
+- Hardens form HTML sanitization by blocking event handlers and escaping permission message shortcode output
+- Improve global integration settings access restriction and protects payment filters AJAX metadata endpoint
+- Sanitizes form step settings while preserving safe HTML in step button text
+- Improves entry export to honor submission info selection
+- Improves multisite site setup until initialization
+- Improves long entry content previews

+= 6.2.1 (Date: April 15, 2026) =
+- Hardens form-scoped permissions across legacy AJAX and REST actions
+- Adds opt-in legacy HMAC fallback for pre-6.2.0 encrypted tokens to ease upgrade compatibility
+- Adds filter hooks for honeypot, Akismet, and CAPTCHA spam/failed messages
+- Adds database indexes to the form_analytics table for faster reporting queries
+- Adds mbstring fallback for server without the extension
+- Improves frontend submission reliability by falling back to the form instance AJAX URL when global vars are missing
+- Fixes public PDF download support for legacy links
+- Fixes draft submissions table support in entry export
+- Fixes entries search ACL issue
+- Fixes All Entries page localStorage persistence
+- Fixes character-limit validation showing the configured message instead of a raw field name
+- Fixes numeric validation so numeric-looking text is no longer treated as a number
+- Fixes WPML addon activation failing with an Invalid plugin error

 = 6.2.0 (Date: April 01, 2026) =
 - Upgrades internal framework for better performance and PHP 8.4 support